 KMD aims to recycle and reuse 75% of our waste by 2020.
 In KMD we are very aware of our waste and how to best recycle it.
 Every year we recycle or reuse more than 62% of our waste.
 Our datacenters and printing operation recycles and reuses more than 82% of their waste, and we are working hard to reduce the percentage of waste going to landfills from our office and cafeteria facilities.

 KMD shines the spotlight on energy expenditure.
 Our focus is continuously on reducing our energy consumption.
 We continuously monitor the environmental impact of our employees’ transport and seek to minimize it by introducing better tools for online meetings, car-sharing, optimization of public transport to our locations and optimization of conditions for those who bike to work.
 It is our goal to develop fact sheets on our products’ potential to reduce the environmental and climate impact of our customers.
-Our goal is to present the first CO2 emission product fact sheet in our Energy and Utility portfolio in 2020.

 “Denmark must be a green pioneering country, and we must therefore stick to our ambitious climate goals.”
 Those were the words, when the Danish government introduced 13 climate partnerships each representing one or more branches within Danish business back in november 2019.
 CEO of KMD, Eva Berneke, was appointed chairman of the climate partnership for Service, It and Consultancy.

 ISO 14001 helps elevate KMD’s environmental efforts.
 To reduce our environmental impact as much as possible, KMD has devised a decisive and ambitious plan for us to become a more sustainable business.
 Part of this plan was realized in 2013 when KMD gained our certification in the ISO 14001 standard for environmental management.
 Our ambitions are also made clear by our ambitious environmental policy which has been continuously updated since 2008, most recently in 2020.